App icons and branding

 The prompt is skipped automatically when:

-stdinis not a TTY (thealloy.jmkhook, CI, a pipe)- you pass
+stdinis not a TTY, such as thealloy.jmkhook, CI, or a pipe- you pass

--y/--yes— one-shot bypass PURGETSS_YES=1is set in the environment — lasts the whole shell sessionconfirmOverwrites: falseis already in thebrand:config
+-y/--yes PURGETSS_YES=1is set in the environmentconfirmOverwrites: falseis already in thebrand:config

 > purgetss brand -y # skip prompt once